1988 Major League Baseball postseason: Oakland Athletics (AL) vs. Los Angeles Dodgers (NL)

-The 1988 World Series was the second to feature two teams from California.
+This was the second all-California World Series.
 It was also a rematch of the 1974 World Series, which the Athletics won in five games en route to a three-peat.
-This time, the Dodgers shocked the heavily-favored Athletics in five games to win their sixth championship in franchise history.
+This time, the Dodgers returned the favor, as they upset the heavily-favored Athletics in five games to win their sixth championship in franchise history.

-The series was notable for injured Dodger Kirk Gibson's dramatic pinch-hit walk-off two-run home run off Athletics closer Dennis Eckersley in Game 1, which gave the Dodgers a 5-4 win.
-Orel Hershiser pitched a three-hit complete-game shutout in Game 2 as the Dodgers blew out the Athletics, 6–0, to take a 2–0 series lead headed to Oakland.
+The series started off in shocking fashion, as injured Dodger Kirk Gibson's dramatic pinch-hit walk-off two-run home run off Athletics closer Dennis Eckersley in Game 1, which gave the Dodgers a 5-4 win.
+Game 1 would ultimately be Gibson’s final postseason game.
+Orel Hershiser pitched a three-hit complete-game shutout in Game 2 as the Dodgers blew out the Athletics to take a 2–0 series lead headed to Oakland.
 The Athletics would take Game 3 off a walk-off home run from Mark McGwire to avoid a sweep, but that would be their only win of the series.
 Dodgers' relief pitcher Jay Howell held off a late comeback by the Athletics in Game 4 to preserve a one-run Dodgers victory and take a commanding 3–1 series lead.
 In Game 5, the Dodgers jumped out to an early lead in the first inning and maintained it, thanks to stellar pitching from Hershiser, who pitched another complete game in a 5–2 Dodger victory.
 Hershiser got the final out by striking out Tony Phillips, as the Dodgers clinched the title in Oakland.